Jim L. Mora: Atlanta Falcons

 In 2004, Mora was hired by the Atlanta Falcons as their head coach with a five-year, $7.5 million contract.
 He led the Falcons to a record of 11–5 and a first round bye in the playoffs.
-Atlanta hosted and defeated the St. Louis Rams 47–17 in the divisional round, and advanced to the NFC Championship Game, where they lost 27–10 on the road to the Philadelphia Eagles.
+Atlanta hosted and defeated the St. Louis Rams 47–17 in the divisional round and advanced to the NFC Championship Game where they lost 27–10 on the road to the Philadelphia Eagles.
+For his efforts Mora was honored with the NFC Coach of the year award.

 In 2005, the Falcons went 8–8 and Mora characterized the season as a "disappointing year."
 This non-winning season continued one of the NFL's strangest records – the Falcons had never had back-to-back winning seasons in the history of the franchise, a 40-year statistical oddity that no other modern professional team has matched.
 This record ended in 2009.
-During a rematch of the 2004 NFC Championship with the Philadelphia Eagles, Mora was seen smelling ammonia capsules on the sidelines during a Monday Night Football broadcast.
-John Madden noted that some coaches use the capsules during games, although they are mostly for players' use.
 Following the 2005 season, Mora signed a three-year contract extension with the Falcons, which guaranteed the final two years of his original five-year deal, and added a sixth in 2009.

 The national media and the Falcons fans had high expectations in the 2006 season.
 While in the wild card race at 7–6 in December, Atlanta lost their final three games, including two at home, and missed the playoffs for a second straight year with a 7–9 record overall.
-On December 14, while the Falcons were still statistically alive in their quest for the playoffs, Mora said during a radio interview with Dave "Softy" Mahler and former Huskies teammate/roommate Hugh Millen on Seattle sports-talk radio station KJR-AM that if it were offered, he would take the head coaching job at the University of Washington (a job that was not open), "even if [the Falcons] were in a playoff run."
+On December 14, while the Falcons were still statistically alive in their quest for the playoffs, Mora said during a radio interview with Dave "Softy" Mahler and former Huskies teammate/roommate Hugh Millen on Seattle sports-talk radio station KJR-AM that, if it were offered, he would take the head coaching job at the University of Washington (a job that was not open), "even if [the Falcons] were in a playoff run."
 He additionally said he was "dead serious" about his desire for the Washington job.
 While Mora later backpedaled and claimed that he was only kidding, team owner Arthur Blank publicly expressed his disapproval of Mora's comments.